deejaygraham/sketchnoting-for-developers/draft.md

 		I can't look at screen and type (without glasses) and look at paper with glasses.
 		Tried out idea that if our unit tests work, we should be able to

-After

-Warning - Vanity Slides Ahead (#b5533c) autoslide
+#Warning - Vanity Slides Ahead (#b5533c) autoslide

-	Cool things that have happened to me this year...
+#Some Cool things that have happened to me this year...

 	1. Did SN of first FooCafe talk by Dan North
 	Michael Tiberg (of oredev fame) and asked for a high-res version